-Qt Design Studio uses standard names and locations for standard features, such as options or preferences.
+Qt Design Studio uses standard names and locations for standard features, such as preferences.
 In this manual, the names and locations on Windows and Linux are usually used to keep the instructions short.
 Here are some places to check if you cannot find a function, dialog, or keyboard shortcut on macOS when following the instructions:

-|Tools > Options||Qt Design Studio > Preferences|
+|Edit > Preferences||Qt Design Studio > Preferences|